 Pre-Qualification

-The process of determining how much money a prospective home buyer will be eligible to borrow before he or she applies for a loan.
+Pre-qualification is the process of finding out how much money you might be able to borrow before officially applying for a loan.

 Prime Rate

-The interest rate banks charge to preferred customers.
+The prime rate is the interest rate that banks charge to preferred customers.

 Principal Balance